-Sourdough bread is a delicious and popular type of bread many people enjoy.
-However, using up an entire loaf can be challenging before it starts to go stale or hard.
+Sourdough bread is a tasty and well-liked variety of bread that is enjoyed by many individuals.
+However, finishing an entire loaf can be difficult before it becomes stale or tough.

 Rather than throwing away your leftover sourdough bread, many creative and tasty ways exist to repurpose it.

 We will explore some ideas for what to do with leftover sourdough bread so that you can enjoy it in new and exciting ways.

 Top 5 Things To Do With Leftover Sourdough Bread

 Making croutons is one of the best things with leftover sourdough bread.
 Not only are homemade croutons a great way to use up stale bread, but they also add a flavorful crunch to salads or soups.

 To make croutons, cut your leftover sourdough bread into small cubes, toss it with olive oil and your favorite herbs and spices, and bake in the oven until crispy.

 You can customize your croutons with different seasonings to suit your taste, such as garlic, paprika, or rosemary.
 But what should you do with stale cookies?

 Another great way to use leftover sourdough bread is to make a delicious and flavorful French toast.
 Sourdough bread is especially well-suited for French toast due to its tangy flavor and chewy texture.

 To make sourdough French toast, whisk together eggs, milk, and cinnamon in a shallow dish, and dip your sliced bread into the mixture.
 Cook the bread in a greased pan until golden brown on both sides.